depeperwinkel

 - linalyl acetate, responsible for a pleasant citrus, bergamot and lavender scent,

-- limonene, the smell of lemon peel,
+- limonene, the scent of lemon peel,

 - citral, the scent of grapefruit,